-Our policy framework is informed by key principles that define and inform our approach to state policy that increases equitable access to the benefits that accrue to young people from meaningful experiences outdoors.
+Our policy framework is informed by key principles that guide our approach to state policy that increases equitable access to the benefits that accrue to young people from meaningful experiences outdoors.
 High-quality state policy should be:

 - Child-centered and focused on the whole child

 - Family-focused and multigenerational

 - Inclusive, anti-biased, and anti-oppressive

 - Leveraging multiple approaches

 - Community-led and culturally sensitive